 Low-code business process automation (BPA) software makes it easier for users to build, modify, and standardize their processes, all without any coding experience.

 Low-code automation resolves the familiar tension between the business team’s need for agility and the IT team’s need for control.
-Low-code BPA tools let teams build and automate the processes they need, without compromising security, adding to the IT backlog, and reducing the use of shadow IT.
+Low-code BPA tools let teams build and automate the digital processes they need, without compromising security, adding to the IT backlog, and reducing the use of shadow IT.

 Plus, low-code software includes three crucial capabilities in a single platform: a database, an intuitive user interface, and a rules engine for easy automation.